pjirayu/STOS/README.md

 ###### <ins>Note</ins> the considered environment runs on GPU with CUDA 11.1 and cuDNN 8.1 package versions.
 We can not confirm how this would affect working this env. with other package versions.

 ### To utilize Spectral-CORAL and other related resources in the demonstration
-* Reproducible or reimplementable is by using the regarding function below and the provided information in all folders (please read the license and policy, open and/or discuss the issues with us, and cite our paper).
+* Reproducible or reimplementable is by using the regarding function and any information in this repo (please read the license and policy, open and/or discuss the issues with us, and cite our paper).
 * Once, the below exemplary algorithm is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.

 #### For simply re-structural (b=1) correlation alignment